Helicopter Accidents

 Your Rights After Getting Hurt in an Offshore Helicopter

-If you were injured flying to or from an offshore job site:
+If you were injured flying to or from an offshore job site, the law guarantees you specific protections:

-The exact type of claim depends on the complex factors we talked about.
-It’s very important not to sign any settlement papers or waivers from the companies involved without talking to an experienced lawyer first.
+The exact type of claim you can file depends on the complex factors discussed above.
+It is absolutely critical that you do not sign any settlement papers, give recorded statements, or sign waivers from the companies involved without talking to an experienced lawyer first.

 What to Do Immediately After an Offshore Helicopter Accident

 The steps you take in the hours and days after an offshore helicopter crash have a direct impact on your ability to recover full compensation.
-Here is what to prioritize.
+Here is what you must prioritize:

 Why Choose Lambert Zainey for Your Helicopter Accident Case?